-A combination of a small number of people + software + servers and robots.
+With the combination of a small number of people + software + servers and robots

 We are promoting a new era of company management.

-I hope to share some of that process with you in this section.
+We hope to share part of this process with you in this corner.

-Anthropology of guilt
+Anthropology of Shyness

 To begin with, students have the potential to be anything they want to be.

 The words spoken in class, the "learning" evoked there, are not "products" that satisfy the needs of others.